nginxinc/nginx-gateway-fabric/CONTRIBUTING.md

   outlining guidelines and best practices to ensure smooth and efficient pull request processes.
 - [Go Style Guide](/docs/developer/go-style-guide.md): A coding style guide for Go.
 Contains best practices and conventions to follow when writing Go code for the project.
-- [Architecture](/docs/architecture.md): An high-level overview of the project's architecture.
+- [Architecture](/docs/architecture.md): A high-level overview of the project's architecture.
 - [Design Principles](/docs/developer/design-principles.md): An overview of the project's design principles.

 ## Contributor License Agreement